AhmadBahr/EVOGYM/README.md

 6. [**Code & Snippets**](#CodeSnippets)

 ## General Info
-PixelQuest is a 2D platformer game built using TypeScript and Kaboom.js.
-Inspired by classic platformers, the game features a pixel art world where players must navigate obstacles, collect items, and defeat enemies to reach the goal.
-The project demonstrates core game development concepts such as sprite animation, physics, and state management in a browser environment.
+EVOGYM is a responsive gym website built with React and TypeScript, offering users an interactive and dynamic UI.
+It features sections like services, membership plans, and contact forms.
+The project is optimized for performance and accessibility, utilizing modern web technologies and best practices.

 ## Technologies Used:

+# React
+React is a JavaScript library for building user interfaces.
+EVOGYM uses React's component-based architecture to create reusable, interactive UI elements.

 # TypeScript
 TypeScript is a statically typed superset of JavaScript that adds type annotations.
 It helps catch errors during development and improves the code quality for large-scale projects like PixelQuest.